hello in Spanish

 What’s up?

-Of them, ¿Qué tal? is probably the most general and you can use in any country you visit.
+¿Qué tal? is the most general and you can use it in anywhere.

 ¿Cómo estás?